lili-tian/lili-tian.github.io/_pages/about.md

 News
 ======
-- 2022.11.3 Our paper (Spatiotemporal dynamics of activation in motor and language areas suggest a compensatory role of the motor cortex in second language processing) \              is accepted by the journal Neurobiology of Language.
+- 2022.11.3 Our paper (Spatiotemporal dynamics of activation in motor and language areas suggest a compensatory role of the motor cortex in second language processing) is accepted by Neurobiology of Language.

 Research interests
 ------